metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 Metabase Embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.

-You need to authenticate your users to Metabase using JWT authentication.
+The Metabase Embedding SDK is only available to Pro users and you need to authenticate your users to Metabase using JWT authentication.

 ## Installation